 Being on time for class is a positive work habit we wish to promote in students.
 When a student is tardy, he/she often misses instruction and creates a disturbance in the classroom.
 Students who are not in their classroom when the bell rings at 7:50 a.m. are considered tardy.
 They must report to the office before they are admitted to class.
 Early checkouts will also be counted as tardies.

 Excused tardies include student's illness, student's doctor's appointment, death in immediate family, or late bus.
-Middle school students who are not in class within 4 minutes of scheduled start time, are considered tardy unless excused by faculty or staff member.
 The director/designee will make the final decision regarding excused or unexcused tardies.
 After the 3rd tardy a referral will be made to the Truancy Assessment Service Center (TASC).

-Students with 5 or more tardies will be required to meet with the counselor and may be reported to the Third Judicial District Truancy Assessment and Service Center.
+Students with 5 or more tardies will be required to meet with the director or her designee and may be reported to the Third Judicial District Truancy Assessment and Service Center.

-Time on Task Time on task is crucial to the success of A. E. Phillips Laboratory School and its students.
+Time on Task

+Time on task is crucial to the success of A. E. Phillips Laboratory School and its students.
 Please do not take students from school unless it is absolutely necessary.
 All students should be present and ready to begin work by 7:50 a.m.